RushoBinnabi/ArcanicVosforator/README.md

 # Arcanic Vosforator

-This project has a GUI interface built using Python to calculate Vosfor rates for Arcane Dissolution in Warframe.
+This project has a GUI interface built using Java and the JavaFX library to calculate Vosfor rates for Arcane Dissolution in Warframe.

 This project is in progress.